mage0r/Polaroid-Previewer/README.markdown

 # Polaroid Previewer #

+![Polaroid Previewer Screenshot v1.2](http://chixor.net/demo/polaroid-previewer/polaroid-previewer.png)

+* Display photos from a directory in HTML5 Canvas.
+* Option for user to place photos in a random mess overlapping each other or in order.
+* Allow user to move photos around the screen and zoom in.
+* Built with jQuery and CSS3.
-![Polaroid Previewer Screenshot v1.2](http://chixor.net/demo/polaroid-previewer/polaroid-previewer.png) Online demo available at [chixor.net/demo/polaroid-previewer/](http://chixor.net/demo/polaroid-previewer/)
+* Online demo available at [chixor.net/demo/polaroid-previewer/](http://chixor.net/demo/polaroid-previewer/)

 ## Add/Remove ##